gatesphere/silica/README.md

 ### To do:
 Here's a short list of things to do:

-  * Rewrite MetaCommand to take a single parameter
+  * Change NamespaceTable to a tree (allow foo::bar and foo::baz::bar, for example)
   * Transforms
   * Scale switching
   * Meta commands
   * Interpreter
   * Persistence
-  * Scripting
   * Standard Modes/Scales
   * Error handling
   * Concurrent melodic lines